Phantom2101/Stock-price-prediction/README.md

 <br>

-<b>!!!HERE ARE THE DETAILS ABOUT THE PROJECT AND WHAT FOLDERS CONTAIN WHICH FILES!!!</b>
+<b>⚠️HERE ARE THE DETAILS ABOUT THE PROJECT AND WHAT FOLDERS CONTAIN WHICH FILES⚠️</b>
 <br><br>
 <i>#1 'templates' folder has all html codes.
 <br><br>